appsmithorg/appsmith-docs/website/docs/reference/widgets/custom/custom-widget.md

-# Custom Widget
+# Custom

-This page provides information on using the Custom Widget widget, which allows you to integrate React, HTML, and JavaScript components for additional functionality.
+This page provides information on using the Custom widget, which allows you to integrate React, HTML, and JavaScript components for additional functionality.

 To embed web pages or applications, use the IFrame widget.